saivachandran/kubernetes-learn/kubernets-theory.md

         Basic unit in kubernets is a pod, pod is smallest unit in kubernetes

-        pod is abstraction over a container
+        pod is abstraction layer over a container

         pod is create running enviroment or create layer on top of the container